JiaheZhi/SKL2SQL/readme.md

-# Craftsman Tools and Experiment
+# Craftsman

-## Workflow from training a pipeline to executing the trained pipeline in database
+## From training a pipeline to executing the trained pipeline in database

 Take car dataset as an example.
-We introduce how to build and train an ML pipeline, and how to translate the trained pipeline into pure SQL, to execute the pipeline in databases natively.
+We briefly introduce how to build and train an ML pipeline, and how to translate the trained pipeline into pure SQL, to execute the pipeline in databases natively.

->**step1**: constrcut a pipeline using craftsman `training_helper` tool and train the pipeline
+>**step1**: build a pipeline using craftsman `training_helper` tool and train the pipeline
 >
  See `/experiments/pipelines/duckdb/car_price/dt8.py`
->**step2**: generating pure SQL query using craftsman `transform_manager` tool
+>**step2**: generating pure SQL query for the trained pipeline using craftsman `transform_manager` tool
 >
 See `/experiments/sqls/duckdb/car_price/dt8.py`

 Parameters for manager.generate_query:
-- `pre_sql`: other sqls before the prediction sql
+- `pre_sql`: other SQL statements, like 'EXPLAIN ANALYZE'
 - `group`: the algorithm of the graph selection, 'enum' (i.e., Enumeration-based algorithm) / 'prune' (i.e., Greedy-based algorithm)
 - `max_process_num`: the parallelism of the Enumeration-based algorithm
 <!-- >**step3**: create table of dataset in database, and insert test data -->